 Financial and Operational Indicators

-The faculty, staff, and students are MSU’s number one asset.
+The faculty, staff and students are MSU’s No. 1 asset.
 Whether through job-creating innovations or world-class education, MSU’s impact starts and ends with its people.
-As a result, personnel and related costs account for more than 70 percent of MSU’s operations.
+As a result, personnel and related costs account for more than 70% of MSU’s operations.
 The chart illustrates the distribution of personnel expenses across the institution.

 As part of MSU’s commitment to report annually on its fiscal affairs, audited financial statements as adopted by the Board of Trustees are available for the most recent 10 years.

 MSU is dedicated to maintaining an environment where members of the campus community can excel unencumbered by fears for their personal well-being.
 The Annual Security and Fire Safety Report reviews the university’s security and safety resources, policies and procedures.
 The report also includes information about criminal offenses and fire statistics.
 The university’s intent in publishing the report is to provide insight into the many ways in which MSU strives to keep the campus and community safe.

 This listing contains salaries/wages for faculty, academic staff, and regular nonacademic staff in effect October 1, 2019.
 Graduate assistants, student employees and temporary/on‐call nonacademic staff are not included in the listing.
 The "GF Salary %" (% of salary paid by the General Fund) and the "GF Salary" (salary paid by the General Fund) are point-in-time views and may vary over the course of the fiscal year.
 Some employees listed may not receive any direct general fund salary in a given year or in most years and others may receive compensation (usually from non-general fund sources) on a quarterly, annual or other irregular basis beyond what is indicated.